TripalCultivate/docs/_docs/curation/phenotypic-data/share-importer.md

 description: This is documentation pertaining to import of shareable phenotypic data into the Chado database.
 ---
 ## Analyzed Phenotypes
+The Open Science Phenotypic Data can be accessed by going to "Administration > Tripal > Data Loaders > Tripal Cultivate: Open Science Phenotypic Data"

+### Select Project/Experiment
+First,
+### Select Genus
+Second, select the genus of the accessions in the file you wish to upload by selecting it from the dropdown menu.
+All accessions in one file must belong to the same genus and match this selection.
+Regardless, it is not recommended to maintain germplasm data across multiple genus within the same file, as assigned names can be re-used across genus and cause confusion during curation.
 ### File Format
 The file should be formatted as a TSV file with up to 10 columns in the following order:
 1. **Trait Name**: The full name of the trait as you would like it to appear on a trait page.
 This should not be abbreviated (e.g. Days till one open flower).